rndme/intraHTML/README.md

 ### Is it fast?
 intraHTML can easily re-render a template and re-sync the DOM at 60FPS on a modest ultrabook.
 DOM updates are applied at about the same rate as react.
 Views comprised of hundreds of elements are typically DIFFed in less than a millisecond.
 While a heavy-investment setup like React will likely scale better to huge interfaces (10,000+ elements), for most real-world applications, intraHTML's updates occur well-within human expectations.

-The [perf demo](http://danml.com/intrahtml/demos/perf/) lets you tests dynamic lists of various sizes.
+The [perf demo](http://danml.com/intrahtml/demos/perf/) lets you compare many approaches, including react and vanilla.